Shaik0753/ISC-Web/README.md

 # ISC-Web
 This is web page for ISC Missouri S&amp;T

-NewFrame.html , test.html, testNew.html are sample pages , You may use these files as resource , These are practice webpages code from these can be used to if needed
+NewFrame.html , test.html, testNew.html are sample pages

 Main Page : index.html
     This is html , css and bootstrap